 Students selected for an externship will be required to pass a rigorous background investigation conducted by the Department of Justice.
 The background investigation takes approximately six weeks.

-To apply: Send a cover letter and resumé to Becky Early, Extern Coordinator, United States Attorney's Office, 800 Park Blvd., Suite 600, Boise, Idaho 83712.
-Please specify your preference for working in the Boise, Coeur d'Alene, or Pocatello Office.
-Application deadlines are posted below for the Fall, Spring and Summer semesters.
+To apply: Send a cover letter, resumé, writing sample (no more than ten pages), and three work-related references to Becky Early, Extern Coordinator, United States Attorney's Office, 800 Park Blvd., Suite 600, Boise, Idaho 83712.
+Please specify one office as your preference (Boise, Coeur d'Alene, or Pocatello Office) or rank offices if you have more than one preference.
+Application deadlines are posted below for the fall, spring and summer semesters.

 The Department of Justice, United States Attorney's Office for the District of Idaho, is an equal opportunity employer.
 Well-qualified applicants will receive consideration without regard to race, color, national origin, religion, gender, sexual orientation, age, marital status, disability, or any other nonmerit factors.